bekk/k6-workshop/README.md

     Run: `k6 run --duration 5s --vus 100 create-users.js`

     Here, we simulate 100 virtual users (VUs) making continuous requests for 5 seconds.
 Depending on hardware, OS and other factors, you might see warnings about dropped connections.
-Take a look at the `iterations` field in the output, which shows the total number of times the default exported function is run (the above command runs ~1800 iterations on a 2019 MacBook Pro running towards a local Docker container).
-Try experimenting with a different VUs and durations to see what the limits of the system you're testing are.
+Take a look at the `iterations` field in the output, which shows the total number of times the default exported function is run (the above command should run at least 200 iterations towards a B1 tier Azure App Service).

+    Try experimenting with a different VUs and durations to see what the limits of the system and network you're testing are.
+Please note:

+    * Your network resources are limited by your operating system configuration and network, you will likely see warnings emitted from the k6 runtime similar to some of the below:

+        ```text
+        WARN[0047] Request Failed      error="Post \"https://api.00.cloudlabs-azure.no/users\": dial: i/o timeout"
+        WARN[0023] Request Failed      error="Post \"https://api.00.cloudlabs-azure.no/users\": dial tcp 20.105.216.18:443: connect: can't assign requested address"
+        ```

+        For the workshop, this means you've reached the limits and there's no point in scaling further, for now..
+In a real-world use case, you'd probably want to look at options to [scale k6](https://k6.io/docs/get-started/running-k6/#execution-modes) or [tuning the OS](https://k6.io/docs/misc/fine-tuning-os/).

+    * The test will run longer than the allotted duration.
+This is because each running VU is given 30 seconds to exit before it's killed (this timeout is configurable).

-    :warning: Doing this in the cloud might incur unexpected costs and/or troubles for other services on shared infrastructure!
+    * :warning: Doing this in the cloud might incur unexpected costs and/or troubles for other services on shared infrastructure!
+In this workshop, everyone runs separate instances that does not autoscale, so no additional costs will incur.

 5. The previous test is not realistic, because it's the equivalent of a 100 users simultaneously clicking a "Create user" button as fast as they can.
 Therefore, `sleep` can be used to simulate natural delays in usage, e.g., to simulate polling at given intervals, delays caused by network, user interactions and/or rendering of UI.
 At the top of the file, add `import { sleep } from 'k6'`, and at the bottom of the function (after the `http.post`) add `sleep(1)` to sleep for one second.
-Running the command from the previous step should now result in about 500 iterations (5s * 100 users), but throttling (network, database, etc.) might cause additional delays and fewer iterations.
+Running the command from the previous step would result in about 500 iterations (5s * 100 users) without network delay, but throttling (network, database, etc.) will cause additional delays and fewer iterations.

     :bulb: If you can look at the logs, observe that the requests occur in batches.
 All virtual users run their requests at approximately the same time, then sleeps for a second, and so on.
 We'll look at how to more realistically distribute the load using other methods later.